grave-dancer/xtal-medusa/README.md

-# crystal-signature
+# mercury-medusa

 Data Bending: Video Steganography/Steganalysis for high compressed video files in C++ using DCT and Pixel Value Differencing.

-crystal-signature hides any binary data inside of a video file using steganography.
+mercury-medusa hides any binary data inside of a video file using steganography.
 Changes to the video are undetectable and do not alter the video's file size.
 Stronger embedding strengths result in a scotoma-like blur in the video stream.

 Features functionality for basic error checking.